changkun/midgard/README.md

 to specify your customized configuration.
 For the detailed configuration items, see [config.yml](./config.yml).

+#### Repository Backup

+**Midgard will backup the data folder to GitHub regularly.
+You need create an empty repository on GitHub and specify it in the configuration file.**

+The first time it will try to initialize the data repo, and later runs will only backup it regularly.

 ## Usage

 `midgard` command line interface (CLI) offers several command to interact